 Google is well aware of this development, and they’ve even set up their own Privacy Compliance website.
 They say that they’re “working hard to prepare for the EU’s General Data Protection Regulation.

 It’s a pretty safe bet that, given how important Google Analytics is to—like—the entire internet, it will be fully compliant by May 25, 2018.
 And as part of that, Google will have to provide its users with a data processing agreement—you’ll need to accept the agreement.

 TO DO: How to Make Your Google Analytics GDPR Compliant

-First and foremost, you need to be sure of what data you are and are not sending to Google Analytics’ servers.
+First and foremost, you need to know what data you are not sending to Google Analytics servers.